-Rules are in just about every facet of life.
-There are family rules, school rules, societal rules, organizational rules, religious rules, just to name a few.
-Rules are used to create order and exercise authority and as a guide for conduct and procedures.
+Rules are a part of every facet of life.
+There are family rules, school rules, societal rules, organizational rules, and religious rules to name a few.
+Rules are used to create order, exercise authority and act as a guide for conduct and procedures.

-As an adult, these flawed beliefs keep you suspended in time as you wait for the perfect moment, perfect degree, perfect opportunity to have the success you dream of.
-You may even be frustrated because as you see others around you achieving the things you desire, you ask yourself, why not me?
+As an adult, these flawed beliefs keep you suspended in time as you wait for the perfect moment to have the success you dream of.
+Now, you’re frustrated because others around you are achieving the things you desire.
+Now you’re asking yourself, “Why not me?”

 Why Not You?

 Research has shown that women tend to underestimate their skills.
 It may be due to societal images in media, music, advertising, other people’s experiences or mindsets, false statements that were made to you when you were a child, etc.

-So Why not you?
+So why not you?

-Pretend you are an investigator who is trying to uncover the truth about your limiting beliefs.
+Pretend you are an investigator trying to uncover the truth about your limiting beliefs.

-Please note that at times limiting beliefs based on someone else’s statement says more about the person who made the statement than it has to do with you.
-Is this the case with belief?
+Note that limiting beliefs based on someone else’s opinion says more about that person than it has to do with you.

 3. Skip a line and Write the word, “Determination”